 To solve issues with wet rot, it is important to first identify the source of moisture and stop the cause of the damp.
 Alternatively, you can isolate the timber from the damp source before treating the affected areas.

 In some extreme cases you will need to replace the affected timbers.
 However, in most cases you can stop wet rot by treating the timber with a fungicide.

 The treatment of wet rot involves applying a fungicide during the drying out period.
-Usually the fungicide comes as a concentrate and will need to be diluted.
-It can then be applied using a brush or a low pressure sprayer.
+The fungicide can be supplied in concentrate form (usually for professionals for use over large areas) or as a ready to use product.
+It can be applied using a brush or a low pressure sprayer.